 what was just dismissed above : that even if it is possible to do

-(not to do the good, but for itself), is that many men have
+do the good, but for itself), is that many men have defects,

-defects, including selfishness (limited to the perspective of
+including selfishness (limited to the perspective of personal

-personal earthly life) and ought to improve.
-Okay, already, in an
+earthly life) and ought to improve.
+Okay, already, in an economic

-economic system that does not let people serve themselves at the
+system that does not let people serve themselves at the expense of

-expense of others, but only by doing useful acts to others, that
+others, but only by doing useful acts to others, that rewards the

-rewards the good deeds and penalizes bad ones, it would be quite
+good deeds and penalizes bad ones, it would be quite more

-more difficult to practise vice, and easier to practise virtue, in
+difficult to practice vice, and easier to practice virtue, in a

 permanent exercise of the service to others is facilitated and